maraki87/Project---week-3/README.md

 This file explains how the script works and the codebook describing the variables used for this assignment.

+# CODEBOOK FOR THIS ANALYSIS

+DATA:
+The data used for this analysis refer to the Human Activity Recognition Using Smartphones Dataset Version 1.0 that can be found on https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip At this link, it is possible to download the following datasets, that I used for my assignment:
+- 'train/X_train.txt': Training set (including 70% of the observations of the experiment, i.e. 7352 obs.)
+- 'train/y_train.txt': Training labels (including the variables names of the “train” dataset)
+- 'test/X_test.txt': Test set (including 30% of the observations of the experiment, i.e. 2947 obs.)
+- 'test/y_test.txt': Test labels (including the variables names of the “test” dataset) Each of these datasets contain records on a 561-feature vector with time and frequency domain variables (whose domain can be found in the 'features.txt’ file).
+These variables refer to some activities whose domain can be found in the  'activity_labels.txt' file.
+Finally there was a ‘train/subject_train.txt' where each row identifies the subject who performed the activity for each window sample (there are in total 30 different subjects).

+TRANSFORMATION:
+The transformation performed on this data is further explained in the following sections, each referring to a part of the exercise of Coursera.
+The names I used to call the different dataset and the combinations are here listed:

+ALL = TRAIN + TEST (10.299 obs. of 561 variables)
+subset = ALL – (useless variables) (10.299 obs. of 66 variables, i.e. those referring to the mean and the standard deviation) DATASET = ROWnamesALL + subset (10.299 obs. of 66 variables + one variables containing the activities) DATASET2 = DATASET – (rows of TEST) (7352 obs. of 66 variables + one variables containing the activities) DATASET3 = SUBJECT + DATASET2 (7352 obs. of 66 variables + one variables containing the activities + one variable containing the subjects)

 EXERCISE 1
 # 1. Merges the training and the test sets to create one data set